 DPDK vRouter physical network interface

-Only one physical interface can be plugged onto the vif0/0 port of the vrouter.
-Usually for resiliency purpose, a bond interface is created to group two physical interfaces in a single entity which is plugged onto the vrouter.
+Only one physical interface can be plugged onto the vif0/0 port of the vRouter.
+Usually for resiliency purpose, a bond interface is created to group two physical interfaces in a single entity which is plugged onto the vRouter.

 Physical NICs used into the bond interface are defined in BIND_INT parameter: